 Jesus, who is the Son of God and part of the Godhead is humanity’s Savior.
-And this role was set into motion during His earthly ministry—His life (our example), death (sacrifice/substitute), and resurrection (restoration/redemption).
+And this role was set into motion during His earthly ministry—His life (our example), death (our sacrifice/substitute), and resurrection (our restoration/redemption).

-When Jesus came to Earth as a baby, it was an expression of divine love because He was fully God, yet He chose to come live among us as a human being, encountering the same limits, frustrations, and temptations we do.
+When Jesus came to earth as a baby, it was an expression of divine love because He was fully God, yet He chose to come live among us as a human being, encountering the same limits, frustrations, and temptations like we do.

 As astonishing as it is that He chose to do this, what’s even more astonishing is that He chose to do it because He loved us.

 As the verse says: “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16, NKJV).

 Other than the birth of Jesus, the Bible doesn’t reveal many details about His early years.
 Here’s what we do know.

 His birth itself was a miracle—He was born from a virgin